DemXcius/Micromouse/README.md

 - Use the production files for manufacturing the Power or Sensing module PCB's.
 - Review and modify the PCB files as needed for customization.

-- NOTE: Production and files associated with the production were designed and used to use [jlcpcb](https://jlcpcb.com/) as the manufacturer.
+- NOTE: Production and files associated with the production were designed and used with [jlcpcb](https://jlcpcb.com/) as the manufacturer in mind.